Do you want to know how to get out of a solar PPA or solar lease contract?

 You are going to be paying for the solar power system in the long run, and maybe even with your electric bill because of solar PPA and leases.

-Even if you inherited a solar lease or solar PPAs from a home purchase, can you get out of it?
+Even if you inherited a solar lease or solar PPAs from a home purchase, can you cancel it?
 How is this different from a solar loan?
 We are going to unpack your financing options in this article.

 Know Your Solar Rights Before You Sign

-So, if you’re lucky enough to have just signed your contract less than three days ago, canceling the solar contract should be easy!
+So, if you just signed your contract less than three days ago, canceling the solar contract should be easy.

 Should I Sign The Home Solar PPA or Lease?